Ou Kyoung-jun: FC Seoul

 In July 2009, Ou moved to K-League side FC Seoul on a permanent basis.
 Upon joining the club, Lee Young-jin said of the move: "As a player who has been watching Seoul with interest early, he has steadily checked his condition even after entering France.
 I know that Kyung-Joon Eo is wearing the Seoul uniform as a result of his active determination to join the team."

 Ou made his FC Seoul debut in the AFC Champions League quarter–finals of the first leg against Umm Salal, coming on in the 64th minute in a 3–1 loss.
 He made another AFC Champions League appearance in the second leg, coming on in the 66th minute in a 1–1 draw, resulting in FC Seoul's elimination from the tournament.
-It wasn't until on 4 October 2009 when Ou made his league debut for FC Seoul, coming on in the 69th minute in a 2–0 win against Jeju United.
+On 4 October 2009, Ou made his league debut for FC Seoul, coming on in the 69th minute in a 2–0 win against Jeju United.
 At the end of the 2009 season, he made three appearances for the side.

 After making two appearances for FC Seoul in the first half of the 2010 season, it was announced on 13 July 2010 that Ou joined Daejeon Citizen for the rest of the 2010 season.
 He made his Daejeon Citizen debut, coming on as a second half substitute, in a 4–0 win against Jeonbuk Hyundai Motors on 17 July 2010.
-It wasn't until on 7 August 2010 when Ou scored his first goal for the club, in a 3–1 win against Daegu.
+On 7 August 2010, Ou scored his first goal for the club, in a 3–1 win against Daegu.
 After the match, he was named the league's Best Eleven.
 Ou later scored three more goals in the 2010 season.
 Having received first team football for Daejeon Citizen, he went on to make sixteen appearances and scoring four times for the side.

 After his loan spell at Daejeon Citizen came to an end, Ou returned to FC Seoul and soon received more playing time at the start of the 2011 season.
 He made his FC Seoul return against Suwon Samsung Bluewings in the opening game of the season, coming on as a late substitute, in a 2–0 loss.
 Ten days later on 15 March 2011, Ou scored his first FC Seoul goal in the AFC Champions League match against Zhejiang Greentown, which resulted in the club winning 3–0.
 By the time he was involved in a match fixing scandal, he made ten appearances and scoring once in all competitions.
 Ou was involved in a related 2011 match fixing scandal and was officially announced in August 2011 that he would not be able to play in the all league systems in South Korea permanently.
 In addition, Ou was fined for (7 million won) and charged in addition fee (7 million won).
 Following this, his career ended and said he has been pursuing a different career.